 Please make sure that you understand the possibility of your internship being canceled, postponed, or delayed and that you have a contingency plan in place if this occurs.
 Borders may close and there is a possibility that you may get stuck in the region that you are performing your internship.
 The school may not be open for you to return to so please keep this in mind as you prepare for your experience.

-Here are a few important things to consider and remember for, for-credit internships:
+Here are a few important things to consider and remember regarding for-credit internships:

-- The student must have 60 credits to do an internship for credit, 12 must be in their major
+- The student must have 60 credits to do an internship for credit, eight must be in their major.

 - For each credit hour, 45 work hours are required.
-1 credit = 45 working hours, 2 credits = 90 hours, and so forth
+One credit = 45 working hours, two credits = 90 hours, and so forth.

 - A Handshake application is required.
 If you need assistance with the application please email Career Services at email@example.com.

-- Financial Services, iWork (if applicable), International Student Services (ISS) Housing, Student Medical Benefit, PCC, or BYU–Hawaii employer may also need to provide approval for your internship
+- Financial Services, IWORK (if applicable), International Student Services (ISS), Residential Life,Health Services, PCC, or BYU–Hawaii employer may also need to provide approval for your internship.

 If you have additional questions please send us an email or give us a call at the number below.